mpilosov/home/content/about.md

 I am a curious seeker of opportune moments where novel ideas spark connections to prior knowledge.

-> I combine arts, math, and machines to build wonderful things.
+> I combine art, math, and machines to build wonderful things.

 ### I am **Michael Pilosov, PhD**
 - Leader of Technical Teams